 TO: Dr. Ralph Wilcox, Provost & Executive Vice President of Academic Affairs

 Dr. Terry Chisolm, Vice Provost for Strategic Planning, Performance &

 Accountability

-FROM: Debra S. Gula, CPA Debra S. Yula
+FROM: Debra S. Gula, CPA Debra S. Hula

 Executive Director

-DATE: February 27, 2015
+DATE: February 29, 2016

-SUBJECT: 15-010 Performance Based Funding Data Integrity Audit
+SUBJECT: 16-010 Performance Based Funding Data Integrity Audit

-University Audit and Compliance performed an audit of the university's processes and internal controls which ensure the completeness, accuracy, and timeliness of data submissions to the Board of Governors (BOG), which are relied upon by the board in preparing the measures used in the performance-based funding process.
-This audit will also provide an objective basis of support for the President and Board of Trustees Chair to sign the representations included in the Performance-Based Funding Data Integrity Certification to be filed with the BOG by March 1, 2015.
-This project is part of the approved UAC 2014-15 Work Plan.
+University Audit and Compliance performed an audit of the university's processes and internal controls that ensure the completeness, accuracy, and timeliness of data submissions to the Board of Governors (BOG).
+These data submissions are relied upon by the board in preparing the measures used in the performance-based funding process.
+This audit will also provide an objective basis of support for the President and Board of Trustees Chair to sign the representations included in the Performance-Based Funding Data Integrity Certification to be filed with the BOG by March 1, 2016.
+This project is part of the approved UAC 2015-16 Work Plan.